For Meeting Planners & Group Leaders

 Curated Historical Programming in Alexandria’s Wilkes Street Cemetery Complex

-Gravestone Stories offers Private Group Tours in Alexandria’s Wilkes Street Cemetery Complex—expert-led 90-minute programs for conferences, heritage groups, and educational institutions seeking something beyond Old Town’s traditional walking tours.
+Gravestone Stories offers Private Group Tours in Alexandria’s Wilkes Street Cemetery Complex—expert-led programs for conferences, heritage groups, and educational institutions seeking something beyond Old Town’s traditional walking tours.

 Led by working historian and cemetery superintendent David Heiby, each program blends primary-source scholarship, documented discoveries, and compelling storytelling—creating a meaningful cultural experience tailored for groups.